zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax05.md

 ### Outcome(s)

-If there is any '@' character in any RNAME field, this test case fails.
+If there is any '@' character in any SOA/RNAME field, this test case fails.

 ### Special procedural requirements